Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-analysis.md

 ## Prerequisites

+Your development platform will need access to the [Sigrid on-premise Docker containers](onpremise-integration.md#obtaining-sigrid-on-premise).

 Each system to be analyzed needs an analysis configuration in the form of a file called `sigrid. yaml` in the root directory of the system.
 Typically, this configuration is maintained by the developers responsible for the system and consequently is not discussed here.
 Developers are